 You are here

 An 'orphan' is defined by the United Nations as a child who has 'lost one or both parents'.
-Worldwide, it is estimated that more than 16 million children under 18 have been orphaned by AIDS.
-Around 14.8 million of these children live in sub-Saharan Africa.1 In some countries which are badly affected by the epidemic a large percentage of all children, for example 16% of children in Zimbabwe and 12% in Botswana and Swaziland, are orphaned due to AIDS.2
+Worldwide, it is estimated that 17.8 million children under 18 have been orphaned by AIDS.
+Around 15.1 million, or 85 percent of these children live in sub-Saharan Africa.1 In some countries which are badly affected by the epidemic, a large percentage of all orphaned children - for example 74 percent in Zimbabwe, and 63 percent in South Africa - are orphaned due to AIDS.2

 How many children have been orphaned by AIDS?

-As the tables below show, the number of orphans in some sub-Saharan African countries exceeds one million, and, in some countries, children who have been orphaned by AIDS comprise half or more of all orphans nationally.4
+As the tables below show, the number of children orphaned by AIDS in some sub-Saharan African countries exceeds two million, and, in some countries, children who have been orphaned by AIDS comprise half or more of all orphans nationally.4

-Most of the AIDS orphans who live outside of Africa live in Asia, where the total number of orphans - orphaned for all reasons - exceeds 73 million.6 There is, however, insufficient information available to provide figures for the number of AIDS orphans in individual Asian countries.
-The rest of this page concentrates on AIDS orphans in Africa, although the issues described here are present to some extent in many countries around the world.
+Most of the children orphaned by AIDS who live outside of Africa live in Asia, where the total number of children orphaned by AIDS exceeds 1.1 million.6 There is, however, insufficient information available to provide figures for the number of children orphaned by AIDS in individual Asian countries.
+The rest of this page concentrates on children orphaned by AIDS in Africa, although the issues described here are present to some extent in many countries around the world.

 Variations within countries